 Benefits provided.
 The Village does not contribute toward the benefits (insurance premiums) of retired employees and there have been no substantive Plan provision changes since the last full valuation, which was for the fiscal year ending September 30, 2018.
-An interim valuation was completed for fiscal year ending September 30, 2019 and the next full valuation will be completed for fiscal year ending September 30, 2020.
+An interim valuation was completed for fiscal year ending September 30, 2020.